chrisjbillington/hg-export-tool/README.md

 ===

 Q. What's wrong with github's mercurial import?

-A. It doesn't import anonymous heads, and it gets the order of parents of merge commits wrong randomly, resulting in an incorrect concept of which branch was merged into which, causing useless diffs on merge commits.
+A. It doesn't import anonymous heads, and it gets the order of parents of merge commits wrong randomly, resulting in an incorrect concept of which branch was merged into which, causing less-than-useful diffs for merge commits.

 Q. Doesn't functionality like this properly belong in `hg-fast-export`?

 A. Yes, but I'm in a hurry to get this stuff working to port my own repositories, and it's easier to wrap `hg-fast-export` than to understand it well enough to modify it.

 Q. This is all pretty annoying, isn't it?

 A. Yes